influxdata/docs-v2/content/influxdb/cloud/account-management/billing.md

 products: [cloud]
 ---

-Learn how to upgrade your plan, access billing details, and review and resolve exceeded plan limits:
+Learn how to upgrade your plan, access billing details, and review and resolve plan limit overages:

 - [Upgrade to Usage-Based Plan](#upgrade-to-usage-based-plan)
 - [Access billing details](#access-billing-details):